-In an effort to create an attractive business environment for foreign investors and reduce the complexity of Vietnam’s policy by digitalisation, the Vietnamese government did a huge step towards becoming one of the global business hubs.
+In an effort to create an attractive business environment for foreign investors and reduce the complexity of Vietnam’s policy of digitalization, the Vietnamese government took a huge step towards becoming one of the most prominent and emerging global business hubs.
+One of these policies is by making some accounting features digitalized for ease of processing taxes.

 Recently, the government issued Decree 119 (Decree No.119/2018/ND-CP) on the use of e-invoices in Vietnam (electronic invoices) for the sale of goods and the provision of services which enters into force from November 1, 2018.

-Once Decree 119 is effective, enterprises, economic organizations, households or individuals companies will be granted a two-year long transition period—until October 31, 2020—after which e-invoicing must be used.
+With Decree No.119 is effective, enterprises, economic organizations, households or individuals companies were granted a two-year long transition period—until October 31, 2020—after which e-invoicing must be used.

 Based on Decree No. 51/2010/ND-CP and the Decree No. 04/2014/ND-CP businesses that have already purchased printed invoices directly from the tax department or printed their invoices internally or externally can still use them.